OokTech/SecureWikiServer/readme.md

     `Plugins/OokTech/Bob` folder.
 - Need to make an index wiki and correctly list the path to it.
   - The wiki needs to include the Bob plugin.
-- Set the paths to the plugin, themes and editions folders
+- Set the paths to the plugin, themes and editions folders (if any)
 - Need to make sure that the .crt and private key files for the ssl part exist and the paths are listed correctly
 - need to make sure that the key used to sign the tokens exists